THE REST OF THE STORY

 Sorting out the facts in a news story like this is akin to walking across quicksand while carrying a safe.
 Until one side begins to believe they are going to come up short, neither side wants to talk, share the truth or provide information to the public.

 The problem with this scenario is that all of the actions are funded by taxpayers and gaining accountability is next to impossible.
-Both sides have their cheering sections, Sheriff Cameron actively asks for support for him and his agency, which is lawful and proper.
+Both sides have their cheering sections, Sheriff Cameron actively asks for support for himself and his agency, which is lawful and proper.

 Citizens should support their law enforcement agencies as they are the thin blue line between civilization and animals who would rend asunder society – just look at the big cities of America with organized gangs such as Black Guerrilla Family, MS-13, and outlaw biker gangs.